 Supplementary Information Forms will be graded from A to C by a representative group from the Governing Body.
-Grade A applications will then be ranked above grade B applications; tie breaker criteria will apply within each group witness of their particular faith
+Grade A applications will then be ranked above grade B applications; tie breaker criteria will apply within each group

 - A. Significant strength of support from the parent/carers faith leader which demonstrates the parent/carers commitment to the life, work and witness of their particular faith - B. Minimal strength of support from the parent/carers faith leader which demonstrates the parent/carers commitment to the life, work and